Roman Theatre (Mérida): Stage

 The leading edge of the stage proscenium was stone and the rectangular platform pulpitum was originally covered in wood.
 It has holes in the floor that in antiquity served to place scenic backdrop posts and other infrastructure.
 The downstage setting porticus post scaenam (frons frons) is the most spectacular feature of the theatre.
 It is 7.5m wide, 63m long and 17.5m in total height.
 It consists of a base of red marble paved stones, upon which stand Corinthian columns with blue-veined marble as the shafts with white bases and capitals.
 These columns support an entablature with architrave and richly decorated friezes and cornices.
 A large marble wall encloses the back of the stage scaenae frons.
-The décor of this part is completed by provisional sculptures between columns- the originals are kept in the nearby National Museum of Roman Art.
+The décor of this part is completed by provisional sculptures between columns, the originals being kept in the nearby National Museum of Roman Art.
 They are the goddess Ceres, Pluto, Proserpina and other characters with togas and armour that have been interpreted as imperial portraits.
 Three doors allow the entry of actors onto the stage, one central valva regia and two lateral valva hospitalium.
 On the sides and back are several units that were used by the performing actors and technicians.
 It is unknown how the original stage front was, as the present one seems to have been built under Emperor Trajan.

 Peristyle

 Behind the stage is a garden area surrounded by columns and a quadrangular portico.
 The peristyle was used as a recreation area.
-At the bottom of this garden, on axis with the main door of the stage, there is a small room dedicated to the imperial cult, as reflected in the finding of a sculptural portrait of the emperor Caesar Augustus dressed as Pontiff Maximus.
+At the bottom of this garden, on axis with the main door of the stage, there is a small room dedicated to the imperial cult, as reflected in the finding of a sculptural portrait of the emperor Caesar Augustus dressed as pontiff maximus.
 In the northern corner of the peristyle, high above the garden, there are latrines and to the west the remains of a house built after the abandonment of the theatre.
 This residence features a courtyard surrounded by columns and pilasters and several rooms, some topped with an apse and most with murals depicting life-size human figures.